 - Operate farm vehicles that do not cross state lines.

 If you fall into one of these categories, you may be exempt from needing to obtain MC numbers.
-However, it is important for our organization to check with your local Department of Motor Vehicle or other relevant authority before assuming you are exempt.
+However, our organization must check with your local Department of Motor Vehicle or other relevant authorities before assuming you are exempt.
 Then, we can provide more detailed information about exemptions for specific types of drivers and operations.

 Do MC Numbers Expire?

 MC numbers do not expire.
-They are issued to businesses and remain on record with the Federal Motor Carrier Safety Administration until there is a change in registration or ownership of the company, at which point an updated MC number may be issued.
-Keeping an up-to-date MC number ensures that your business is properly registered and compliant with all federal regulations.
+They are issued to businesses and remain on record with the Federal Motor Carrier Safety Administration until there is a company registration or ownership change.
+At this point, an updated MC number may be issued.
+Maintaining an up-to-date MC number ensures that your business is registered and compliant with all federal regulations.

 An MC Number also serves as a unique identifier for your business when working with customers, vendors, and other industry organizations.
 To keep your MC number up-to-date, make sure you update your contact information regularly with the FMCSA and renew any relevant licenses or permits on time.
-Doing so will help ensure that you remain in compliance with all federal regulations
+Doing so will help ensure that you comply with all federal regulations.

-In summary, if you are involved in the transportation of goods or passengers in the United States, you may need to obtain an MC number.
+In summary, if you are involved in transporting goods or passengers in the United States, you may need to obtain an MC number.
 FMCSA Hours of Service Suspended topics.
-Motor carriers, freight forwarders, and brokers are required to obtain an MC number from the FMCSA.
+Motor carriers, freight forwarders, and brokers must get an MC number from the FMCSA.